 The US government has always undercounted Native Americans.
-But COVID could make the 2020 census a disaster.
+But COVID-19 could make the 2020 census a disaster.

 Now, the Census’s door-to-door visitations represent not civic engagement but the potential spread of a harmful pathogen to some of the most vulnerable communities.
 This is particularly troubling for often-rural and chronically undercounted tribal lands that are facing myriad obstacles to an accurate count, from the cancellation of in-person community outreach events to the difficulty of focusing on a population questionnaire when the whole world seems to be spinning in reverse.

-“There still exists on many reservations a distrust for government people come around asking you for all kinds of personal information,” says Kevin Allis, the CEO of the National Congress of American Indians.
-An accurate count, he says, “requires having folks that are employed by Census that had access to these communities, understood these communities, and, more importantly, would be recognized by these communities as reliable people to provide information.”
+“There still exists on many reservations a distrust for government people come around asking you for all kinds of personal information,” says Kevin Allis, CEO of the National Congress of American Indians.
+An accurate count “requires having folks that are employed by Census that had access to these communities, understood these communities, and, more importantly, would be recognized by these communities as reliable people to provide information.”

 One way to do this would be to reach out to Native communities in the languages they speak at home.
 This year, however, the Census Bureau cut language assistance for all Native languages except Navajo.
 Even though many (but not all) Native people speak English, Allis says, the failure to communicate with people in the language they speak most often further alienates them from a process they may be wary to partake in to begin with.
 “It should be no surprise that if you don’t communicate with these communities in a language that they’re familiar and used to, they’re not going to probably understand what you’re trying to say,” Allis says.